The Houston Astros remain among the gold standards of MLB when it comes to winning. (Photo by F. Carter Smith)

 Kyle Tucker gets his uniform plenty dirty on the base paths and in the outfield.
 (Photo by F. Carter Smith)

 Astros third baseman Alex Bregman puts in the work.
-But his injury recovery does not seem to be going as planned.
+Every day.
 (Photo by F. Carter Smith)

 Michael Brantley gives the Houston Astros another impact bat.
 (Photo by F. Carter Smith)